-If your FinTech business is going to grow and thrive, rather than just survive, you have to have a great strategy in place for acquiring new customers.
+If your FinTech Startup business is going to grow and thrive, rather than just survive, you have to have a great strategy in place for acquiring new customers.

-Customer acquisition is a much trickier endeavour for a business in startup or scale-up than one from an established corporation.
+A Fintech Customer acquisition strategy is a much trickier endeavour for a business in startup or scale-up than one from an established corporation.
 When they launch a new product, they know that their brand recognition will help put a spotlight on them and the customers that have been loyal to their brand in the past will be vocal advocates.

 A 2013 article from The Huffington Post discussed how fickle consumers were nowadays, explaining that they’re far less likely to stay loyal to any one brand.

-It means that you’re going to have to work especially hard to get their attention and keep them interested.
+It means that you're going to have to work especially hard to get their attention and keep them interested.
+Their customer experience will need to be great.

 So how exactly should you go about FinTech customer acquisition?